radiant-rstats/docs/multivariate/app/prmap.md

 ### Example

-To load the `city` data go to _Data > Manage_, select `examples` from the `Load data of type` dropdown, and press the `Load examples` button.
+To load the `retailers` data go to _Data > Manage_, select `examples` from the `Load data of type` dropdown, and press the `Load` button.
 Then select the `retailers` dataset.
 The data set contains information on consumer evaluations for a set of retailers in the Chicago area on 7 attributes.
 In addition to attribute evaluations the dataset contains preference ratings on a scale from 1-9 for each retailer from two predefined consumer segments.

 Select the `retailer` variable as the `Brand` attribute.
 This is simply a list of retailer names/labels.
 Then select the variables `good_value` through `cluttered` in the `Attributes` box.
 Choose the `segment1` and `segment2` variables in the `Preferences` box.
 After the settings have been changed click the `Estimate` button or press `CTRL-enter` (`CMD-enter` on mac) to generate results.